DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Marketing-Plan.md

 - **Identity vs Transaction**
   - Competitors focus on short-term sales metrics.
   - Perazzi focuses on **identity formation** and lifetime emotional commitment.

+### 2.6 Common Queries

+- What is the Perazzi Invitational?
+- What is the Winner's Bespoke Build?
+- What is the Aspirant Series demo gun program?
+- Who is The Champions Network (TCN)?
+- Why are Perazzi lead times framed as a strength?
+- How does this plan address high price or cost concerns?
+- Why does Perazzi avoid traditional advertising?
+- How do the audience segments map to the campaign phases?

 ---